-Between September 2000 and October 2015, 62 field trips were conducted to perform 31 mark-recapture efforts to estimate abundance of humpback chub $\geq$ 150 mm and $\geq$ 200 mm in the lower 13.57 rkm of the LCR.
+Between September 2000 and October 2016, 66 field trips were conducted to perform 33 mark-recapture efforts to estimate abundance of humpback chub ≥150 mm and ≥200 mm in the lower 13.57 rkm of the LCR.
 A mark-recapture event occurred each spring (generally during April and May), and each fall (generally during September and October).
-In addition, between 2006 and 2015, fourteen trips were conducted to estimate abundances of humpback chub upstream of rkm 13.57 in the LCR (Chute Falls reaches).
-These trips occurred during May and June.
+In addition, between 2006 and 2016, fifteen trips were conducted to estimate abundances of humpback chub upstream of rkm 13.57 in the LCR (Chute Falls reaches).
+These trips occurred during May or June.
 Personnel on the above mentioned trips included USFWS staff from the Arizona Fish and Wildlife Conservation Office, USFWS volunteers, and collaborative staff from the Arizona Game and Fish Department, Grand Canyon National Park, and GCMRC.

-During 2015, four trips were conducted: 14-23 April, 19-28 May, 22 September-1 October (September trip), and 23 October-1 November (October trip).
-The May trip included collection of ~315 larval humpback chub in the lower portions of the LCR that were sent to SNARRC, and also monitoring in the Chute Falls reaches.
-The October trip included capture and translocation of 303 juvenile humpback chub from the lower 13.57 km of the LCR to upstream of Chute Falls (Stone and Pillow 2015).
+During 2016, four trips were conducted: 19-29 April, 17-27 May, 20-30 September, and 18-28 October.
+The October trip included capture and translocation of 137 juvenile humpback chub from the lower 13.57 km of the LCR to upstream of Chute Falls (Stone and Pillow 2016).